Justifying the Volatility of S&P 500 Daily Returns: Introduction

 \subsection{Summary of Results}

-Bounds are given on the mean of squared daily percentage changes in the underlying index that indicate when a leveraged ETF will outperform or underperform an ETF tracking its underlying index.
-The bounds are a function of the mean daily log-return and the ETFs' fees.
+Bounds are given on the mean of squared daily percentage changes of the underlying index that indicate when a daily leveraged ETF will (approximately) outperform or underperform an ETF tracking its underlying index.
+The bounds are a function of the mean daily log-return of the underlying index and the ETFs' fees.
 They are based on an approximation of daily log-returns that is a quadratic function of the underlying index's daily percentage changes.
-This approximation is shown to hold for the S\&P 500 Index.
-Applications reveal that despite the increase in daily volatility already seen in the S\&P 500, there may still be a noticeable additional increase to come, assuming that market forces are determining daily volatility so that a leveraged ETF cannot beat an ETF tracking its underlying index in the long run.
-If this is not the case, then there is a potential opening for leveraged ETFs to dominate.
+This approximation is shown to hold well for the S\&P 500 Index and some foreign indexes, especially over 10+ year periods.

+Applications reveal that despite the increase in volatility of daily returns already seen in the S\&P 500, there may still be a noticeable additional increase to come, assuming that market forces are determining volatility so that a daily leveraged ETF cannot beat an ETF tracking its underlying index in the long run.
+If this is not the case, then there is a potential opening for daily leveraged ETFs to dominate.